LibrariesHacked/helibtech/resource-sharing-and-interlending/resource-sharing.md

 ### WHELF+

-[WHELF+ Interlending Scheme:](https://whelf.ac.uk/the-whelf-interlending-scheme/) “In January 2018, WHELF members came together to launch a scheme of free, reciprocal, inter-library borrowing.
+[WHELF+ Interlending Scheme](https://whelf.ac.uk/the-whelf-interlending-scheme/): “In January 2018, WHELF members came together to launch a scheme of free, reciprocal, inter-library borrowing.
 This was made possible by our shared use of the Ex-Libris Alma Library Management System, which allows us to use core system functionality to lend print and digital resources to each other, free of charge.
-The scheme has been an amazing success, in 2022 the member libraries saved over £44K in total.
-As well as the undoubted financial benefit, it has also led to much greater co-operation and knowledge sharing between participating institutions.The scheme proved so successful, that in 2021, with the backing of Ex-Libris and the British Library, we began rolling out membership to non-WHELF institutions (hence the ‘+’ in ‘WHELF+’!).
-There are now nearly twenty institutions, covering a good geographical spread and a wide range of teaching and research specialities, reaping the benefits of WHELF+ membership; and, with more institutions expressing an interest in joining, and the potential of using new Alma functionality to automate processes further, the scheme has a bright future.”
+The scheme has been an amazing success, in 2024 the member libraries saved over £136K in total.
+As well as the undoubted financial benefit, it has also led to much greater co-operation and knowledge sharing between participating institutions.
+The scheme proved so successful that in 2021, with the backing of Ex-Libris and the British Library, we began rolling out membership to non-WHELF institutions (hence the ‘+’ in ‘WHELF+’!).
+There are now over thirty institutions, covering a good geographical spread and a wide range of teaching and research specialities, reaping the benefits of WHELF+ membership; and, with more institutions expressing an interest in joining, and the potential of using new Alma functionality to automate processes further, the scheme has a bright future.”

-#### Current WHELF+ members:

-- Aberystwyth University
-- Bangor University
-- Cardiff Metropolitan University
-- Cardiff University
-- Harper Adams University
-- Kingston University
-- London School of Economics
-- Natural History Museum
-- Northumbria University
-- Swansea University
-- University of Cumbria
-- University of Leeds
-- University of Liverpool
-- University of Salford
-- University of South Wales
-- University of Wales Trinity Saint David
-- University of Westminster
-- University of Winchester
-- Wrexham University
+For an up-to-date list of member libraries, please see the [WHELF website](https://whelf.ac.uk/the-whelf-interlending-scheme/).

 ### ISO ILL compliant LMS